trunk-rs/trunk/examples/wasm_threads/README.md

 > [Chrome] SharedArrayBuffer transfer requires self.crossOriginIsolated.

 Then the headers did not set correctly.
 You can check the response headers on the `/` file in the network tab of the browser developer tools.

+## Using rust-analyzer

+Since we use the build-std flag in the toolchain file, and that requires an explicit target to be set for compilation etc., this will break rust-analyzer in many setups.
+This can be solved by specifying an explicit target for the workspace, such as with the provided [config file for vscode](./.vscode/settings.json).